aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shadoweffect/_index.md

 ### getSize() {#getSize--}

+<b>@deprecated.</b> Please use the 'size' property instead.
 Gets and sets the size of the shadow.
 Range from 0 to 2.0.
 Meaningless in inner shadow.

 ```javascript
 getSize() : number;